The Desert Music: Music

 Sections I and V have the same harmonic structure.
 Sections II and IV have both the same harmonic structure and the same words, and likewise Sections IIIA and IIIC.

 Relation to other Reich pieces

 The piece opens similarly to many of Reich's other works: a piano or mallet instrument pulsing on the beat, with another piano or marimba soon fading in on the offbeats (Music for 18 Musicians, Sextet, Three Movements for Orchestra).
 Also characteristic of several of Reich's pieces, such as New York Counterpoint, Electric Counterpoint, Sextet, Music for 18 Musicians, Three Movements for Orchestra, the exposition of the pulse is followed by pulsed notes in the choir and orchestra fading in and out over the course of a chord progression.
 Also, the first movement prominently features a repeated rhythm found in several of the aforementioned works (in The Desert Music, however, the fourth and fifth note are tied together):

 Twice in Section IIIC, the strings begin playing a slightly modified section from Reich's New York Counterpoint.

+Recordings

+The Desert Music has been recorded several times, including the in following media: